 While in vitro fertilization is now an established and largely reputable procedure, it still faces some moral opposition.
 One problem is with the creation of such a large number of zygotes, when, for one reason or another, only a small percentage will make their way to birth.
 Some of this problem might be counterbalanced by the fact that even normal pregnancies have an exceptionally high rate of miscarriages.
 That is, any attempt to get pregnant will involve a high failure rate.
 A second problem is that the large number of stored zygotes is largely a function of financial savings.
 It is more cost-effective to retrieve and fertilize 10 eggs at one time, than it is to do one on ten separate occasions.
 If creating frozen zygotes is something we should be cautious about, it seems odd to create a surplus of them merely out of a desire for cost savings.
 A third problem relates to the decision to destroy the frozen zygotes when they are no longer needed, just as we might throw out a chair or a cup when we no longer need it.
 For the most part, the frozen zygotes are the property of the parents, which they can do with as they see fit.

 A second issue in biotechnology that’s closely related to the abortion controversy is that of stem cell research.
 Stem cells are a special kind of biological cell that in its current form has no specific function assigned to it, such as being a heart cell, brain cell, or bone cell.
 However, when placed in the right environment it can morph into any type of cell in our bodies.
 The specific kind of stem cell used in medical research is called a pluripotent stem cell, which suggests that they have the power to become many different things.
 Stem cells hold open the promise of curing the most devastating illnesses, such as Alzheimer’s disease.
 When placed in the brain, they sense their surroundings and can replace damaged brain tissue in the region.
 In and of itself, this is all good news.
 The controversy concerns where stem cells come from, and, as of now, the answer is human zygotes and embryos.
 Many come from unused frozen zygotes at in vitro fertilization clinics.
+The embryos are around a week old consist of and 100 cells when they are adapted for stem cell research.
 Thus an otherwise promising course of research is compromised by the issue of the moral status of zygotes and embryos.
 This has impacted the availability of government funding of stem cell research, which is no small problem since the government is the main source of funding for most scientific research of all types.
 Almost weekly, though, advances are made in stem cell technology, many of which aim to produce them without deriving them from zygotes and embryos.
 So, the moral controversy surrounding stem cell research may soon be resolved by finding less controversial substitutes.

 What People Think